Overview

 The main points to understand about the leaky bucket metaphor are as follows:

-• Each app has access to a bucket.
-It can hold, say, 60 “marbles”.
+• Each app has access to a “bucket” that can hold, for example, 60 “marbles”.

 • Each API request requires you to toss a marble in the bucket.